maxdata/basic-components/docs/content/docs/introduction.md

 ## Project Status

 _This is an active project, with new components being added regularly.
-The list of components ported from shadcn/ui is not complete.
-See the [changelog](/docs/changelog) for details.
-[Contributions](/docs/contribution) are welcome!_
+We welcome your feedback and contributions!
+See the [changelog](/docs/changelog) for details and check out the [contribution guide](/docs/contribution) to get involved!_

 ## FAQ